bundance/react-native/README.md

 `service.js` currently consumes `data.js` to retrieve a list of messages, and put them into the redux store.

 Do not modify `data.js` to achieve these tasks, and do not worry about the styling.
 Code addition should be unit tested.
-Any changes in tvOS code don't have to be unit tested.
+Any changes in iOS code don't have to be unit tested.

 1. Render the list of messages from the redux store